lyfdomain/GLDPI/README.md

 # Dataset
+* Since github has a limit on the size of uploaded files, the full dataset we used can be found at https://zenodo.org/records/15180746。
 * The BindingDB dataset can be acquired at https://github.com/peizhenbai/DrugBAN/main/datasets.
 * The Biosnap dataset can be obtained at https://github.com/samsledje/ConPLex_duev/tree/main/dataset/BIOSNAP.
 * The Davis dataset can be found at https://github.com/hkmztrk/DeepDTA/tree/master/data/davis.